woothemes/woocommerce/plugins/woocommerce/src/README.md

 ## The container

+### Important notice

+As of WooCommerce 9.5 WooCommerce uses a new, simpler, custom-made container instead of the old one based on the PHP League's Container package.
+However, the old container is still in place and it's possible to configure WooCommerce to use it (instead of the new container) by adding one of these snippets:

+1. `define('WOOCOMMERCE_USE_OLD_DI_CONTAINER', true);`
+2. `add_filter('woocommerce_use_old_di_container', '__return_true');`

+This should be done **only** if an issue in the new container causes disruption in the site.
+This fallback mechanism, together with the old container and the PHP League's Container package, will be removed in WooCommerce 10.0.

+The new container is used in the same way as the old one: it's only for classes in the `src` directory, dependencies are defined in an `init` method of the classes, the container exposes a `get` method and a `has` method, and `wc_get_container` can be used to use the container from legacy code; the difference is that explicit class registration is not needed anymore (any class in the `Automattic\Woocommerce` namespace can be resolved). **However**, until WooCommerce 10.0 arrives please keep registering new classes using service providers as instructed below, so that the old container can be used if needed.

+As for the unit tests, they can be forced to use the old container by defining the `USE_OLD_DI_CONTAINER` environment variable.

+*End of important notice*

 WooCommerce uses a [PSR-11](https://www.php-fig.org/psr/psr-11/) compatible container for registering and resolving all the classes in this directory by using the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) pattern.
 More specifically, we use [the container from The PHP League](https://container.thephpleague.com/); this is relevant when registering classes, but not when resolving them.
 The full class name of the container used is `Automattic\WooCommerce\Container` (it uses the PHP League's container under the hood).

 _Resolving_ a class means asking the container to provide an instance of the class (or interface). _Registering_ a class means telling the container how the class should be resolved.